 Discover some of the Dragon Ball games, video games, consoles, and collectible accessories.
 From the iconic NES and GameBoy to the latest PC, PS5, and X-BOX titles, as well as the timeless board games.

-It also contains the full content of the Ultimate edition, i.e., the Ultimate Upgrade Pack: Goku (Super) outfit with Power Pole, emotes, backgrounds, a customization item, and the Super Shenron Summon—all of which are cosmetic items.
+What’s exclusive to this edition is that it also includes the Ultimate Upgrade Pack: Goku (Super) outfit with Power Pole, emotes, backgrounds, a customization item, and the Super Shenron summon, all of them cosmetic items.

 The New Nintendo 3DS enhances handheld gaming with a faster processor, more stable 3D, and additional controls.
 Compatible with exclusives and classics, it's the ideal choice for Nintendo fans.